Kafū, aged forty-one.

 June 26th.

-I handed over the manuscript for Collected Works Volume Three to Shunyōdō’s messenger.
+I handed over the manuscript for Volume 3 of my Complete Works to the Shunyōdō messenger.

 June 27th.